The technique of reversing B&W photographic material has had many uses over the past 100 years. Recently, before the computer age

-In 1999 dr5 was offered. dr5 more unique than SCALA because it reverse-processes most ALL the B&W films, not just the one. dr5 also incorporates 2 redevelopers, a neutral and a sepia image.
+In 1997 dr5 was offered. dr5 more unique than SCALA because it reverse-processes most ALL the B&W films, not just the one film. dr5 also incorporates 2 redevelopers, a neutral and a sepia image.
 We will try to out-line here what dr5 is,, how we do what we do and show why what we say is fact.
-The dr5-lab has several unorthodoxed procedures, approaches to processing that go against many traditionalist.
+The dr5-lab has several unorthodox procedures, approaches to processing that go against many traditionalist way of procedure, formula and recipe.
 We take a maverick approach to procedure and process.
-This makes what we do unique in the industry putting to rest the nay-sayers by example.
+This makes what we do unique in the industry putting to rest the nay-sayers by example and output.

 There are several myths involving reversal processing.
-Many professional imagists publish or quote that reversal film processing is all controlled in the first development alone.
-NOTHING COULD BE FURTHER FROM THE TRUTH.
-Reversing film requires the whole package from beginning to end.
-Not abiding by a strict regimen from beginning to end will result in poor and inconsistent results, and we don't want this,, do we?
+Many professional imagists publish or quote that reversal film processing is all controlled in the first development alone, nothing could be further from the truth.
+Reversing film requires the whole package from beginning to end, formula & procedure.
+Not abiding by a strict regimen from beginning to end will result in poor and inconsistent results, and we don't want this.

 Only by exception does a "real" B&W film not reverse.
 Reversing a B&W film more or less reveals the "meat & potato's" of that particular film.
 It's simple, the better made the film is the better it will reverse.
 Films designed for negative use like; FUJI ACROS or COPEX do not reverse well or at all. dr5 is a universal reversing process and will reverse any B&W film that will lend itself to be reversed.